Is this course right for me?

 Staff and students within departments who are working with sealed radioactive sources.
 Individuals responsible for supervising users and work involving radioactive sources.

-This course is mandatory for staff working with sealed radioactive sources to comply with the Ionising Radiation Regulations 1999, the Radioactive Substances Act 1993 and University Local Rules for Ionising Radiation.
+This course is mandatory for staff working with sealed radioactive sources to comply with the Ionising Radiation Regulations 2017, the Environmental Authorisation (Scotland) Regulations 2018 and University OHS Standard for Ionising Radiation.

 - The basic concepts of radiation and associated hazards